 How much are dues?

 Dues vary for each chapter on the Babson campus.
-Your first semester is always the most expensive semester for one time new member fees or purchases like your chapter badge.
+Your first semester is always the most expensive semester for one-time new member fees or purchases, such as your chapter badge.
 Chapter dues often decrease after the first semester and vary by chapter.
 Be sure to ask chapter members during recruitment about specific chapter costs.
-Dues information will be shared during round two of formal recruitment.
+Dues information will be shared during formal recruitment.

 Will I be hazed as a new member?

 Hazing is absolutely not allowed on the Babson College campus or by any Inter/National Organization.
 If you feel that you or someone you know is being hazed in any way, please report the behavior to a Babson College official or on our anti-hazing website